Do You Need Ski Lessons To Learn To Ski? The Truth From a Ski Instructor…

 “How hard can teaching skiing really be?”
 I had a mom tell me in the parking lot at the ski resort last winter.
 She and her husband had each taken one ski lesson years ago and now had their 2 kids in tow and were going to teach their kids how to ski.
 After they had to ask me how to buckle their ski boots (big red flag), I kindly pointed them to the ski school office and recommended they sign the whole family up for ski lessons.

-Do you need ski lessons to learn to ski?
-NO!
-But if you’re not going to take lessons, you absolutely need someone, who is at least a solid intermediate skier, who is willing to dedicate several days to teaching you how to ski.
+Here’s the truth: You don’t need professional ski lessons to learn to ski.
+But you DO need someone who actually knows what they’re doing – at least a solid intermediate skier who’s willing to dedicate real time to teaching you properly.

 Kids ski lessons Solitude ski resort